 The amortised cost of a financial asset or financial liability is the amount at which the financial asset or financial liability is measured at initial recognition, minus principal repayments, plus or minus the cumulative amortisation using the effective interest method of any difference between the initial amount recognised and the maturity amount, minus any reduction for impairment in the case of a financial asset.

 iv.
 Investment income

 Dividend income is recorded on an ex-dividend basis, gross of withholding tax.
-Bank interest income is recorded on an effective yield basis.
+Bank interest income is earned on cash and cash equivalents and is recognised on an accrual basis.